-2. Dependence measures with properties (1.1)-(1.3).
-In this section, we construct a rearranging transformation which assigns a new measure $R{\mu}$ with the desired properties (1.1)-(1.3) to a given dependence measure $\mu$ .
-We also discuss some further nice properties of the rearranged measure.
-To be precise, let (X, Y) denote a 2-dimensional random vector with continuous distribution function F and marginal distribution functions $F_X$ and $F_Y$ .
-The dependence structure of X and Y is completely encoded in the (unique) copula $C = C{X,Y}$ (see Definition A.1 in the appendix) defined by the equation as described, for instance, in Nelsen (2006).
-The class of all copulas corresponding to continuous 2-dimensional distributions is denoted by C.
+2. Dependence measures with properties (1.1)-(1.3)

+In this section, we construct a rearranging transformation which assigns to some given dependence measure μ a new measure R{μ} with the desired properties (1.1)-(1.3).
+We also discuss some further useful properties of the rearranged measure.
+To be precise, let (X, Y) denote a 2-dimensional random vector with continuous distribution function F and marginal distribution functions F_X and F_Y .
+The dependence structure of X and Y is completely encoded in the (unique) copula $C = C{X,Y}$ (see Definition S.I.1 in the Supplementary Material (Strothmann, Dette and Siburg (2022))) defined by the equation as described, for instance, in Nelsen (2006).
+The class of all copulas corresponding to continuous 2dimensional distributions is denoted by C.